-HELPING CHILDREN COPE WITH SUDDEN ILLNESS
+HELPING CHILDREN COPE WITH A CORONAVIRUS DEATH

-You are never prepared when a loved one receives an unexpected diagnosis/illness.
-The first reaction is often is a feeling of shock and unreality.
-You might feel unable to cope.
-As an adult, you may be unsure how you should respond, much less how to help affected children.
+You yourself felt unprepared when this occurred from the Coronavirus.
+Your first reaction perhaps was a feeling of shock and unreality.
+You might be struggling to cope.
+As an adult, you may be unsure how you should respond, much less how to help your children or teens who are also grieving.

-It is important to understand there is a natural process that follows any diagnosis.
-The event is abnormal.
-Both adult and children need to know their feelings are probably normal.
-Your reactions may be intense and unpredictable.
-The situation is unusual, and you, and the children around you, are stressed and feel vulnerable.
-Adult reactions around children will have great influence on the children's adjustment to the illness.
+It is important to understand there is a natural process that follows any loss.
+In the time of this Pandemic Crisis, life has been turned upside down.
+Both adult and children need to know whatever they are feeling is okay.
+Reactions may be intense and unpredictable.
+The situation is unusual, and you, and the children around you, are stressed and feeling vulnerable.
+As an adult, you may worry this won't be the only death you and your children will experience.
+Children need reassurances that you will get through this together, and you are there for them.
+Your reactions around your children will have a lot to do with how your children adjust to this loss.
 The intensity and duration of their reaction will decrease quicker if they feel heard, understood, and reassured.